 The best way to reduce the probability of a bird strike on departure is to maximize the rate of climb

-In a light aircraft or helicopter, bird strikes can penetrate the windscreen — if this occurs, remember that your first priority is to fly the aircraft (if you have difficulty imagining this, as a passenger try hanging your head outside the window of a car being driven at 70 mph).
+In a light aircraft or helicopter, bird strikes can penetrate the windscreen.
+If this occurs, remember that your first priority is to fly the aircraft.
+If you have difficulty imagining this, hang your head outside a car window being driven at 70 mph as a passenger.

-If birds are encountered on approach, consider a go-around and a second approach, but only if the go-around can be initiated without striking birds after power is increased.
+If birds are encountered on approach, consider a go-around and attempt a second approach.
+But only if the go-around can be initiated without striking birds after power is increased.

 If a bird strike occurs when a landing is assured, a go-around is likely not appropriate

-If a wildlife strike has occurred, please report the incident to the appropriate authority and include as much detail as possible such as the species of wildlife involved.
+If a wildlife strike has occurred, immediately report the incident to appropriate authority and include as much detail as possible including the species of wildlife involved.

-It is the pilot’s responsibility to ensure the safe operation of the aircraft during flight time, and therefore the pilot has a vested interest in seeking ways to reduce the probability and severity of wildlife strikes.
+It is the pilot’s responsibility to ensure the safe operation of the aircraft during flight time.
+Therefore, the pilot has a vested interest in seeking ways to reduce the probability and severity of wildlife strikes.